JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 ## **Interpretation:**

-Here we see that the top selling outlet type was that of tier 3, followed by tier 2, and then tier 1 was the lowest selling outlet type..
+Here we see that the top-selling outlet type was that of tier 3, followed by tier 2, and then tier 1 was the lowest selling outlet type.

 # Description of Final Model choice:

 Used a Random Forest Regressor Model as our final model.
-Here, we saw the best results as far as the regression metrics and the model's performance.
+Here, we saw the best results in terms of the regression metrics and the model's performance.
 This model still has some bias.
 However, this model has the best performance on the testing set.
-For the R^2 score 60.4% of the variance is explained.
-For the MAE the testing score is off by about 728.039
+For the R^2 score, 60.4% of the variance is explained.
+For the MAE, the testing score is off by about 728.039.

 # Recommendations:

-Overall, the best model is definitely the tuned Random Forrest Regressor Model.
-There was still some bias in the model, but by far it out performed the linesr regression model.
-This model could be used to make predictions to a point, they would only be so accurate because of the data the model was trained on.
-With more data the accuracy could greatly increase.
+Overall, the best model is definitely the tuned Random Forest Regressor Model.
+There was still some bias in the model, but by far, it outperformed the linear regression model.
+This model could be used to make predictions to a point; they would only be so accurate because of the data the model was trained on.
+With more data, the accuracy could greatly increase.

 # Limitations & Next Steps
 There were no immediate limitations throughout this project.
-However, with more data a much more accurate model could be trained and then used to make better predictions.
-I'm limited to the data I was given, this was also my first project in Coding Dojo.
+However, with more data, a much more accurate model could be trained and then used to make better predictions.
+I'm limited to the data I was given; this was also my first project in Coding Dojo.

 # For further information
 For any additional questions, please contact davydronez@gmail.com